developingwoot/developingwoot.github.io/_posts/2016-08-05-jekyll-configure.markdown

 categories: jekyll tutorial config
 ---

+Your _config.yml is the first place you should start when configuring your site.
+This is where basic site configration information is stored.
+This file can get rather complicated but let's first take a look at the basics.

 Below is the beginning of my configuration file after editing it.

 {% highlight yaml %}